YipinXiong/Notes-For-FrontEnd/Dive into the world of - Front End.md

 It's quite self-explanatory.
 However, you can set the 坐标原点 (origin) by an attribute - *transform-origin* **x** **y**

-The default origin is the 几何中心.
+The default origin is the "center".
 Also, you can set the origin by the *directions*, such as bottom, top and left etc. For more details, please check the official document on MDN.